 - A. In order to help parents and students evaluate whether involvement in Holy Family athletics is affecting academic performance, a progress report will be sent home every two weeks for any student who is in academic jeopardy (65-74%) or is failing (64% or below) a class. - B. If a student is failing a class, he/she will be suspended from the team for one week.
 In that week, the student will need to improve their academic standing to passing grades in order to return to the team or activity.
-After a week, if the student is still failing a subject, he/she will be removed from the team for the remainder of the season.

-Example: Progress Report showing failing grade given to student on a Friday, Sept.
+After a week, if the student is still failing a subject, he/she will be removed from the team for the remainder of the season. - Example: Progress Report showing failing grade given to student on a Friday, Sept.
 6. Mandatory removal would begin on Monday, Sept.
-9. Student has from Sept.
-9-12 to earn passing grade (65% or better).
-New Progress Report will be printed and given to student on Sept.
-13. If earning 65% or better, student is welcome back to team and may participate in weekend game and practices the following week, Sept.
-16. If student maintained failing grade, student will no longer be eligible to play for the remainder of that season.

-- C. If a student fails a class at the end of the marking period, he/she will not be allowed to participate in a sport, the following quarter - D. If a student fails two classes for the year, he/she will be required to attend summer school in order to regain eligibility for the following year. - E. Study habits, attitude, effort and conduct ratings need to be satisfactory in order to remain on a team.
+9. The student has from Sept.
+9-12 to earn a passing grade (65% or better).
+A new Progress Report will be printed and given to the student on Sept.
+13. If earning 65% or better, the student is welcome back to the team and may participate in weekend games and practices the following week, Sept.
+16. If a student maintains a failing grade, the student will no longer be eligible to play for the remainder of that season. - C. If a student fails a class at the end of the marking period, he/she will not be allowed to participate in a sport the following quarter. - D. If a student fails two classes for the year, he/she will be required to attend summer school in order to regain eligibility for the following year. - E. Study habits, attitude, effort and conduct ratings need to be satisfactory in order to remain on a team.